 This course introduces students to contemporary French society.
-It will use movies as a medium to present some of French society's current major issues.
-These topics will then be discussed and analysed cross-culturally.
-This course will be taught in English.
+It uses movies as a medium to present some of French society's current major issues.
+These topics are then discussed and analysed cross-culturally.
+This course is taught in English.
 No prior knowledge of French is necessary.

-FREN 3111-2 European Language III (French) (2,2,0) (F) Prerequisite: FREN 1111-2 European Language I (French) and FREN 2111-2 European Language II (French)
+FREN3111-2European Language III (French)(2,2,0) (F)Prerequisite:FREN 1111-2European Language I (French) and FREN 2111-2European Language II (French)

-This language course is based upon the experience and knowledge acquired by the students during one year in a European French-speaking country.
+This language course is based upon the experience and knowledge acquired by the students during one year in a European Frenchspeaking country.
 That is why at the very beginning of the first semester, a test will be given to assess the students' proficiency in oral and written French.
 The results of this test will determine the content, organization and progression in the course, which may vary from year to year.
 Nevertheless, the four skill areas of listening, speaking, reading and writing will always remain the main components of this course.

-The students are expected to be able to talk about various aspects of European French-speaking countries (social, economic, political, etc.) studied in EURO 3110 Contemporary European Societies II: questions d'actualit as well as of Hong Kong/mainland China in a correct and adequate style.
+The students are expected to be able to talk about various aspects of European French-speaking countries (social, economic, political, etc.) studied in EURO 3110 Contemporary European Societies II: questions d'actualit as well as of Hong Kong/ mainland China in a correct and adequate style.
 They are also requested to make an oral presentation about the topic chosen for their Honours Project dissertation, which is to be followed by a group discussion.